Neural Production Systems: Learning Rule-Governed Visual Dynamics: Introduction

 The classical AI literature from the 1980s can offer deep learning researchers a valuable perspective.
 In this era, reasoning, planning, and prediction were handled by architectures that performed propositional inference on symbolic knowledge representations.
 A simple example of such an architecture is the \emph{production system} \citep{laird1986chunking, anderson1987skill}, which expresses knowledge by \emph{condition-action rules}.
 The rules operate on a \emph{working memory}: rule conditions are matched to entities in working memory inspired by cognitive science, and such a match can trigger computational actions that update working memory or external actions that operate on the outside world.

 Production systems were typically used to model high-level cognition, e.g., mathematical problem solving or procedure following; perception was not the focus of these models.
 It was assumed that the results of perception were placed into working memory in a symbolic form that could be operated on with the rules.
 In this article, we revisit production systems but from a deep learning perspective which naturally integrates perceptual processing and subsequent inference for visual reasoning problems.
 We describe an end-to-end deep learning model that constructs object-centric representations of entities in videos, and then operates on these entities with differentiable---and thus learnable---production rules.
 The essence of these rules, carried over from traditional symbolic system, is that they operate on variables that are \emph{bound}, or linked, to the entities in the world.
 In the deep learning implementation, each production rule is represented by a distinct MLP with query-key attention mechanisms to specify the rule-entity binding and to determine when the rule should be triggered for a given entity.
+We are not the first to propose a neural instantiation of a production system architecture. \citet{touretzky1988distributed} gave a proof of principle that neural net hardware could be hardwired to implement a production system for symbolic reasoning; our work fundamentally differs from theirs in that (1) we focus on perceptual inference problems and (2) we use the architecture as an inductive bias for learning.